 In reality, it will take more time to really understand how blockchain will impact our society, and analysts suggest this understanding isn’t likely to come any time soon.

 In its Trend Insight Report, Gartner notes in Blockchain-Based Transformation that most business leaders are looking to blockchain primarily for improvement in current process and records management; however, digital assets and decentralization may benefit as well.
 These benefits, Gartner predicts, are a long way from being realized.
-The report predicts a mere 10% of enterprises will realized any monumental transformation from blockchain technology up to 2022; by 2026 value is predicts to exceed $360 billion before surging by 2030 to an estimated $3.1 trillion in additional value from blockchain.
+The report predicts a mere 10% of enterprises will realize any monumental transformation from blockchain technology up to 2022; by 2026 value is predicts to exceed $360 billion before surging by 2030 to an estimated $3.1 trillion in additional value from blockchain.

 If you’re ready to understand how your business can leverage blockchain to disrupt your industry, we’re happy to help.
 Curious about cost or want to talk with a Genie?